kablamo/VimDebug/README.md

 # VIMDEBUG

 VimDebug integrates the Perl debugger with Vim.
-Please note that this code is in beta.

 ### Requirements

+ - Unix/Ubuntu/OSX
+ - Vim with +signs, and +perl compiled in
  - Perl 5.6.0+
- - A small number of Perl modules
+ - The Vim::Debug Perl module
- - Vim with +signs compiled in.

 ### Install instructions

-    tar xvzf VimDebug*.tar.gz
-    cd VimDebug*
-    perl Makefile.PL
-    make
-    sudo make install
-    cp -r vim/* $VIMHOME/

-### How to install Perl modules

 Perl modules are easily installed using cpanm.
 If you don't have cpanm, this is the simplest way to get it:

     curl -L http://cpanmin.us | perl - --sudo App::cpanminus

-Then just type:
+To install Vim::Debug:

-    sudo cpanm IO::Pty IPC::Run POE Class::Accessor::Fast
+    sudo cpanm Vim::Debug

-For more help with installing Perl modules, see the [cpanm documentation][1]
+For more help installing Perl modules, see the [cpanm documentation][1]

 ### VimDebug key bindings